-This is how to clean your headlights with WD40 and restore them the original clean look just by following the 6 steps below:
+This is how to clean your headlights with WD40 and restore them to the original clean look just by following the 6 steps below:

-1. Clean your headlights with water.
+1. Clean your headlights with water

 Before you start, you need to make sure that your headlights don’t have any dirt or little rocks on them which will cause scratches as soon as you start wiping with your towel.

-2. Wipe your headlights with a towel.
+2. Wipe your headlights with a towel

 After you spray your headlights with water, it is important to wipe it with a clean cloth or towel paper.
-The headlights surface needs to be dry for the next step.
+The headlight’s surface needs to be dry for the next step.

-3. Sand your headlights with a Sandpaper (600).
+3. Sand your headlights with Sandpaper (600)

 This step is optional, but I recommend it.
 I wrote 600 grit, but you can use higher grit than that.
 It all depends on how foggy your headlight is.
 I always start sanding in a corner just to see how it will turn out.

-4. Spray your headlight with WD40.
+4. Spray your headlight with WD40

 Spray your headlight with WD40 and leave it for 1 minute.
 Please note that WD40 has a shelf life of 5 years.
 You might not be happy with the results if you use WD40 older than 5 years.
 Get one on amazon.com.

-5. Wipe your headlight with a clean towel.
+5. Wipe your headlight with a clean towel

 Wipe the headlight until you are satisfied with the look.
 If you followed the previous steps, you should be able to see a clean headlight in 15-20 seconds.
 Get a microfiber towel on amazon.com.

 If this is not your result, please do it all over again.
-Maybe this time you should try a sandpaper with a lower grit.
+Maybe this time you should try sandpaper with a lower grit.